nils-braun/b2luigi/docs/usage/installation.rst

     .. code-block:: bash

-        pip3 install b2luigi
+        pip3 install b2luigi -U

     b.
 If you are using an installation from cvmfs, you need to add the ``user`` flag.

     .. code-block:: bash

-        pip3 install --user b2luigi
+        pip3 install --user b2luigi -U

 The examples in this documentation are all shown with calling ``python``, but basf2 users need to use ``python3`` instead.

-Please also have a look into the specific :ref:`basf2-examples-label`.
+Please also have a look into the :ref:`basf2-example-label`.